ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

         SUBROUTINE
             Marks the start of a subroutine scenario which must ends with a SCENARIO END instruction.
 A subroutine scenario is invoked using PERFORM$ instruction.
 A subroutine scenario can invoke another subroutine scenario, and so on up to 3 levels.
 A sample of such type of scenario is available in the PREFORM$ insctruction description.
         SUCCESS
-            Stops scenario processing but continue normal Virtel processing of the current message.
+            Stops scenario processing but continue normal VIRTEL processing of the current message.

 1.18.10.
 ACTION$ instruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^